-The HRC-I anti-coincidence shield reduces the on-orbit valid event rate by about a factor of 5 to $\sim 100~{\rm cts~s^{-1}}$ over the field; without on-board anti-co vetoing the rate would greatly exceed the telemetry limit of 184 cts s-1.
-After standard processing, the Level 2 event file background rate is $\sim 1.7 \times 10^{-5}~{\rm cts~s^{-1}~arcsec^{-2}}$ .
+The HRC-I anti-coincidence shield reduces the on-orbit valid event rate by about a factor of 5 to $\sim 100 \text{ cts s}^{-1}$ over the field; without on-board anti-coincidence vetoing the rate would greatly exceed the telemetry limit of 184 cts s-1.
+After standard processing, the Level 2 event file background rate is $\sim 1.7 \times 10^{-5} {\rm cts \ s^{-1} \ arcsec^{-2}}$.
 The background varies smoothly over the field with no more than a 10% difference between the center (lower) and edges (higher) of the detector.
 The background is not azimuthally symmetric (see Isobe & Juda 2009).
-Note, the total event rate remains unchanged, but detector events in coincidence with anti-co events no longer enter the telemetry data stream.
-Before launch the expected rate, after vetoing the effects of cosmic rays, was 10-20 cts s-1 composed of mainly the internal rate of the MCPs (10-15 cts s-1), and a small contribution from cosmic rays due to anti-co inefficiency.
+Note, the total event rate remains unchanged, but detector events in coincidence with anti-coincidence events no longer enter the telemetry data stream.
+Before launch the expected rate, after vetoing the effects of cosmic rays, was 10-20 cts s-1 composed of mainly the internal rate of the MCPs (10-15 cts s-1), and a small contribution from cosmic rays due to anti-coincidence shield inefficiency.
+The anticoincidence shield inefficiency has increased in recent years, and the quiescent background has increased by $\approx 10\%$.
+For observations where there is a chance that the telemetry saturation limit might be hit, the HRC Instrument Team has devised a new instrument mode that excludes the events recorded in the two outermost taps from being telemetered.
+This mode can be selected in consultation with Chandra uplink support contact scientists when the observation is scheduled.
 There is additional background in the HRC-I that is not well understood.
 For point source detection and exposure times of 100 ks or less the background is virtually negligible.
 However, for extended low surface brightness objects this relatively low rate can become significant depending on the specific details of the source.